Upointer/Dense-SLAM-based-on-VINS-CGI/README.md

 Before go to next part, please follow the **Prerequisites** part of VINS-Fusion and make sure your robot can successfully run *Stereo cameras* or *Stereo cameras + IMU*.
 ## Method
 <img src="support_file/Method.png" width = 65% height = 65% div align=center />
+Our approach involves converting the disparity map obtained through stereo matching via CGI-Stereo which is subsequently transformed into a point cloud.
+Utilizing the localization data derived from stereo images and IMU within the VINS-Fusion framework, we performe positional transformation on the point cloud and then integrate them through a straightforward summation process.